 He leaned back against the rock and slid down to sit on the ground.
 He balanced the sword across his knees.
 This was confusing.
 All of his life he had listened to the dragon stories.
 They were murderous beasts.
 They razed villages to the ground.
 They ate virgins for breakfast and they basically had really, really bad tempers!
 Only a knight, fearless in battle, had the strength and courage to slay the dragon and protect the village…and the virgins.
 But…and this is where it became confusing, this dragon did not fit into his ideas of ‘scary virgin-eating dragons’.
 He looked around the entrance of the cave, just to check.
 Yes, she was still there, sleeping peacefully, as though he had never even woken her up.

 Then a thought struck him.
-‘Maybe this is just a trick.
-Maybe she lures me in, and then when she thinks she has me fooled, she will burn me to a crisp!
+‘Maybe this is a trick.
+Maybe she will lure me in, and then when she thinks she has me fooled, she will burn me to a crisp!
 She will come screaming out as soon as I make an effort to take the ruby from her and I will die.
 Yes… that’s what she’s going to do.’

 He thought he had it all figured out and, bristling with irritation, prepared himself to face the beast and save his land.